Going to the Gym when Feeling too Scared

 All though, when somebody is stacking a much larger amount of weight while using advanced techniques you’ve never even imagined.
 That can be intimidating.
 Especially if you’re a beginner.

-Join a class.
-Virtually every gym has some sort of fitness class.
+Consider joining a class, virtually every gym has some sort of fitness class.

 The benefits of joining a gym class: